WallarooLabs/wally/examples/python/celsius_connectors/README.md

 The script expects machida to be in a specific path so you may need to edit `run_sample` to use the correct path for your machida executable.
 Also be sure to have the correct PYTHONPATH environment variable (it should include the wallaroo package which is part of machida).

-One that is done, you can run the application within this directory using:
+Once that is done, you can run the application within this directory using:

 ```bash
 ./run_sample
 ```

 See the documentation on [using connectors](https://docs.wallaroolabs.com/book/python/using-connectors.html) for more information on how this example works.

+### Python3
+This example is currently not compatible with Python3.
+Python3 support for the experimental connectors feature is expected to arrive in the next release.